AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 ---
-title: Creating a Jekyll Comment System with the GitHub Issues API
+title: Add Comments to a Jekyll Blog with the GitHub Issues API
-description: Learn how to create a simple comment system for your Jekyll blog.
-We'll use the GitHub issues API and defer loading our comments for a better user experience.
+description: Learn how to add comments to your Jekyll blog.
+We'll use the GitHub issues API as our comment system and lazy load it for a better user experience.
 keywords: [jekyll comment system]
 tags: [jekyll, github, javascript]
 comments_id: 45